rilianx/Research/papers/convexity_detection.md

 Simulation results show that the RLbased method **outperforms state-of-the-art online bin packing heuristics** in terms of empirical competitive ratio and volume efficiency.

+The claimed contributions of this paper are,
+(1) a novel heuristic (called WallE) for solving RT-3D-BPP which is shown to outperform existing bin-packing heuristics, (2) a Deep RL methodology (called PackMan) for **online computation of object location and orientation**, combined with (3) a generalised approach that allows the algorithm to work with arbitrary bin sizes, making it more suitable for real world deployment.